 Instruction and research encompass design theory as well as visual studies, history, technology, and professional practice.
 The McGAN´S information infrastructure provides a foundation for design exploration and communication, offering students new ways to access design references, model buildings, and present ideas.

 Intelligence, creativity, sensitivity, and a thorough knowledge of the arts and sciences are essential to achieving distinguished architecture.

 The Programme is recognized by the Council of Architecture – New Delhi and is affiliated to Anna University – Chennai.

-The Post Graduate Programme in Architecture is a 2 year (4 semester-Regular) and 3 year (6 semester Part-time) Programme leading to the Degree of Masters of Architecture awarded by the Anna University, Chennai.
+The Post Graduate Programme in Architecture is a 2 year (4 semester-Regular) Programme leading to the Degree of Masters of Architecture awarded by the Anna University, Chennai.

 The aim of the course is to train architects to provide expertise in Architecture and enable them to Design, Plan, Construct, Evaluate and Advise on the creation of low energy, Eco Friendly Sustainable Buildings and also to sensitize the current and future environmental issues.
 The Programme is also aimed to promote an interdisciplinary and strategic approach to design, that will enable the students to integrate their skills and co-operate in achieving genuinely excellent environmental performance in buildings.